-- Average drop in user experience.
+- Drop in user experience

-1. Avoiding the Hick’s Law
+1. Avoiding Hick’s Law

 2. Use of Carousel or Slider

-Wrong or extra use of sliders is also among the top website design mistakes.
+Wrong or excessive use of sliders is also among the top website design mistakes.
 A slider is a handy way to communicate more information to the user, but inappropriate use of this feature can annoy the visitor.